XiangLiu-github/China_SIF_air_pollution_Code/README.md

-# Replication Code for the Paper Titled "Strengthening China's food security through air quality improvements"
+# Replication Code for the Paper Titled "Air quality improvements can strengthen China's food security"

 This repository comprises three main directories: